oceanprotocol-archive/OEPs/3/README.md

 ## Components

 At its most simplistic, the Ocean architecture can be broken down into 3 core components: the Keeper/Contracts, the Agent, and the Frontend.
-Operating between these components are requests that faciltate synchronized operations, and events that can take place asynchronously.
+Operating between these components are requests that facilitate synchronized operations, and events that can take place asynchronously.

 ![Baseline Building Blocks](images/Simple-Architecture.PNG)